 Subject.
 Discrete mathematics is an umbrella term for several different branches of mathematics.
 These branches are: mathematical logic, set theory, combinatorics, graph theory, number theory, discrete probability and several others.
 The unifying feature of these branches is that they do not require the concept of continuity which is essential in calculus.
 Sometimes the adjective discrete is used in mathematics as a near antonym of continuous.
 In calculus we study real numbers.
 The simplest way to visualize real numbers is the real number line.
 This visualization emphasizes the fact that there are no holes between real numbers: they form a continuum.
 In contrast, the discrete mathematics studies mathematical objects that do not have this property.
-The most prominent example is the set of positive integers: 1, 2, 3, Other examples are sets that can be in some way represented by positive integers.
+The most prominent example is the set of positive integers: 1, 2, 3, ....
+Other examples are sets that can be in some way represented by positive integers.

 Exams: There will be two "mid-term" exams and a comprehensive final exam.
-The dates for the "mid-term" exams are Monday, February 3, and Monday, March 3.
-The final exam is scheduled for three hours on Thursday, March 20 from 8am to 11am.
+The dates for the "mid-term" exams are Monday, April 27, and Tuesday, May 26.
+The final exam is scheduled for three hours on Tuesday, June 9 from 8am to 11am.
 There will be no make-up exams.
 If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
 This does not apply to the final exam which cannot be taken neither early nor late.

-Assignment: There will be one written homework assignments.
-This assignment will be handed out with the second exam and it will be due one week after it has been handed out.
-This assignment will be graded and the grade will count towards the final grade.
+Assignment: There will be two written homework assignments.
+An assignment will be due one week after it has been handed out.
+These assignment will be graded and the grade will count towards the final grade.